Friday Field Photo #179: Mediano Anticline, Spanish Pyrenees

 Lovely shot, brings back a lot of memories.
 Amazing to see the reservoir so low that the drowned bell tower (lower left) is fully exposed, rather than just a belfry poking out of the blue.
 One of my supervisors, Andy Taylor, nearly drowned himself swimming out to that thing for a bet in the early 1990s.

-Brian Romans is a geologist and assistant professor at Virginia Tech.
-He uses this blog to share photos from the field and write about interesting research in Earth surface processes and sedimentary geology.
+I am a sedimentary geoscientist and assistant professor at Virginia Tech.
+I use this blog to share photos from the field and occasionally write about interesting research in Earth surface dynamics and related fields.

 I spend about 2 weeks every year around Ainsa teaching field schools.
 For a real non-geo hoot, visit the Opus Dei monastery (ala Da Vinci Code) just down the lake from this shot.